ckarlof/engineering-roles/managers/senior_engineering_manager.md

 * Present a professional face for your teams to others in the organizaton
 * Build strong relationships with your peers and senior leaders across the organization
 * Seek out how you can be helpful to other teams, help celebrate their successes, and share knowledge among different teams and functions
-* Seek out opportunities to solve problems that would benefit the broader organization
+* Seek out opportunities to solve problems that affect the broader organization
-* Debug and address problems directly with your peers without involving your boss, such as unclear requirements from your product manager or late dependencies from peers
+* Debug and address routine problems directly with your peers without typically involving your boss, such as unclear requirements from your product manager or late dependencies from peers
 * Be open to coaching, with an eye towards developing senior leadership skills